 4. Creating the Login Template with HTML

-The login form will consist of an HTML form element and input elements, enabling the user to enter their details and submit them.
+The login form will consist of an HTML form element and input elements, enabling the user to enter and submit their details.
 There is no need to include Node.js code in the template file.

 Edit the login.html file and add: